Bachelor of Digital Marketing Communication (Honours) (Co-op)

 The four-year Bachelor of Digital Marketing Communication (Honours) degree provides students with a foundation in digital storytelling and digital technology, allowing them to effectively craft a message for a target audience and to create a communications plan to disseminate this message.

-• Pathway options for Business and PR students
+• Pathway options for Advertising, Business and Public Relations students

 • Program contains three paid co-op terms (second year, third year and final year)